 How to maintain or increase your credit score

 - Pay all your bills on time.
 Consider setting up automatic payments so you’ve always paid by the due date.
-Enabling autopay might even get you a small discount from companies like your cell phone carrier.
+Enabling autopay might even get you a small discount from companies like your cell phone provider.

 - Keep your balances low.
 Generally, you want to have a balance that is 30% of your credit limit or lower across all accounts.
-In other words, if you have a $10,000 credit limit across all of your accounts, aim to keep your balances at or below $3,000.

 - Keep old credit accounts open.
 It’s proof to lenders that you have a long credit history.
 It also increases the amount of available credit you have, which can improve your credit utilization rate.
 In some cases, a low credit utilization ratio will have a more positive impact on your FICO scores than not using any of your available credit at all.